eclipse-hawkbit/hawkbit-extensions/hawkbit-extended-runtimes/hawkbit-update-server-azure/README.md

-# hawkBit extensions for Microsoft Azure
+# hawkBit update server with Azure extensions

-This module combines a set of extensions for optimized integration of hawkBit update server into Microsoft Azure.

-In addition it includes a reference runtime, i.e. hawkbit-update-server-azure, that packages all the extensions together in a ready to go deployment.
+Reference runtime that packages all the extensions together in a ready to go deployment for Microsoft Azure.

 The runtime includes: